JacktheRanger/Video-Converter/README.md

    - No additional pip packages required - uses only built-in modules

 3. **Download the script**
-   - Clone or download `Vx.x.x.Universal.Video.Converter.py`
+   - Clone or download `Vx.x.x.NextGen.Hyperspeed.Video.Converter.py`

 ### 📖 Usage

 #### Using EXE Version

-1. Place `Vx.x.x.Universal.Video.Converter.exe` in the folder containing videos (or its parent folder)
+1. Place `Vx.x.x.NextGen.Hyperspeed.Video.Converter.exe` in the folder containing videos (or its parent folder)
 2. Double-click the EXE to run
 3. Select language (English/Chinese)
 4. Follow the interactive prompts